jonbrobinson/node-22-typescript-lambda-template/README.md

 ## Customization

 1. Modify `src/index.ts` to implement your Lambda function logic
-2. Update `template.yaml` to configure AWS resources
-3. Add new dependencies in `package.json`
+2. Add new dependencies in `package.json`
-4. Extend the test suite in `src/index.test.ts`
+3. Extend the test suite in `src/index.test.ts`

 ## Contributing